Montreal Impact (1992–2011)

 The Montreal Impact (Impact de Montréal) was a Canadian professional soccer club based in Montreal, Quebec.
-Founded in 1993, the team played in the United Soccer League.
-Later, the Impact played in the North American Soccer League (NASL), the second tier of the American Soccer Pyramid until the 2011 season.
-The owner Joey Saputo now operates the MLS team CF Montréal, which also carried the Montreal Impact name until 2021.
+Founded in 1993, the team played in various leagues in the second tier of the United States soccer league system, beginning with the American Professional Soccer League.
+They later played in the A-League/USL First Division, the USSF D2 Pro League, and the North American Soccer League.
+Following the 2011 season, the Impact were replaced by a team of the same name which joined Major League Soccer in 2012.